 Contractor: Hanning Construction Inc.

 Description: The building faces north and is a one story buff colored concrete structure.
+The building is located on landscaped grounds in the center of Brazil to the south of the courthouse.
 The north front has projecting central entrance with four large pillars with short columns supporting a curved roof on the center of the building.

 Photos taken 2008